JuliaDSP/DSP.jl/doc/periodograms.rst

     an optional window function or vector to be applied to the original signal before computing the Fourier transform.
-The computed periodogram is normalized so that the area under the periodogram is equal to the uncentered variance of the original signal.
+The computed periodogram is normalized so that the area under the periodogram is equal to the uncentered variance (or average power) of the original signal.

 .. function:: welch_pgram(s, n=div(length(s), 8), noverlap=div(n, 2); onesided=eltype(s)<:Real, nfft=nextfastfft(n), fs=1, window=nothing)